Environment Policy & System

 The Unitika Group always considers the effects of our corporate activities on the global environment, following a rigorous set of management procedures during product manufacture to prevent harm to it.

-2. Contributing through technology development
+2. Contributing through Technology Development

 We aggressively research and develop technologies to protect and help the global environment.

-3. Using resources and energy efficiently
+3. Using Resources and Energy Efficiently

 We promote efficient use of resources and energy, and recycle limited resources.

-4. Carrying out PR and educational activities
+4. Carrying out PR and Educational Activities

 We organize a large number of PR activities that provide information on protecting and helping the global environment, and promote and implement a wide range of educational events.

-5. Drawing on the complete range of Unitika Group competencies
+5. Drawing on the Complete Range of Unitika Group Competencies

 Following the mandates of the Charter, we draw on our complete range of competencies to protect and help the global environment.